lf-edge/ekuiper/docs/en_US/operation/usage/monitor_with_prometheus.md

 https://github.com/lf-edge/ekuiper/blob/master/metrics/metrics.json
 ```

 You can view the historical status of the rule through the following panel.
 1 means the rule is running, 0 means the rule is suspended normally, and -1 means the rule exited abnormally.
+The metric is `kuiper_rule_status`.

 ![rule status](./resources/ruleStatus.png)

 You can view how many running rules and paused rules there are inside eKuiper through the following panel.
+The metric is `kuiper_rule_count`.

 ![rule count](./resources/ruleCount.png)